AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 A: Adobe Experience Platform SDK application being the asset of a sibling **[!UICONTROL Organizational unit]**, the mobile application will not be visible to users of the **[!UICONTROL Organizational unit]** A. The mobile application will be available to the Administrators of the **[!UICONTROL Organizational unit]** ALL but we do not recommend these administrators to migrate the mobile application.
 In this case, you should move your mobile applications in the same **[!UICONTROL Organizational unit]** or in an **[!UICONTROL Organizational unit]** with a parent link.
 For more information on **[!UICONTROL Organizational unit]**, please refer to this [section](../../administration/using/organizational-units.md).

+### Q: From your Adobe Experience Platform SDK mobile application (migrated from your v4 mobile application) page, under the Push channel settings drop-down, no information such as uploaded date/name is displayed for the Android key or iOS certificate {#no-information-v5}

+A: The system does not store this information when the SDK V4 mobile application is created.
+When migrating your SDK V4 mobile application to an Adobe Experience Platform SDK mobile application, your migrated mobile application will not have this kind of information either.
+As soon as a user will upload a new iOS certificate or Android key, the different details of the key or certificate will be stored and displayed correctly under the **[!UICONTROL Push channel settings]** drop-down.